A brilliant talk: If you only listen to one talk about climate change, this should be it.

 Today in the final part of a series of talks by climate scientist Johan Rockström, Professor Rockström sums up making a clear case for the seriousness of our current climate position, and describes the rising forces which are bringing change.
 Change will be challenging and difficult.
 But the easiest option, and the one with the best chance of success is a full-on assault of the problem, starting now.

-This is a link to the transcript of Episodes 1-7 only.
-Episode 8 is still to come.
+This is a link to the transcript of all 8 episodes.
 TRANSCRIPT